pliu/k8splayground/apps/prometheus-operator/README.md

 The cluster configuration (kind/config.yaml) changes the metrics bind address for kube-proxy and etcd from the default 127.0.0.1 to 0.0.0.0 so that their respective exporters can scrape their metrics.

 The convention for this project is for applications that wish to expose metrics via endpoints to define both their own Service and ServiceMonitor manifests (e.g., nginx-ingress, node-problem-detector).
 This is because a ServiceMonitor's specification depends on some application-specific context (e.g., Service labels, namespace) which the ServiceMonitors gains access to by being defined in their respective applications.

-The one exception to this convention is Argo CD: the ServiceMonitors for Argo CD are defined in the Prometheus Operator chart.
-This is to resolve the potential circular dependency arising from Argo CD being rsponsible for the deployment of the Prometheus Operator chart that defines ServiceMonitors.
+As Prometheus Operator defines ServiceMonitors, this creates a dependency for applications wanting to create their own ServiceMonitors upon the Prometheus Operator chart.
+To resolve this, we moved ServiceMonitor CRD creation to cluster-creation time.

 Examples of things to experiment with: